The Transfer of Attachment: Why Rebounds Sabotage Your Dating Life

 The Delayed Crash

-- Accelerated Intimacy: Rebounders often try to fast-forward the new relationship to match the comfort level of the one they just lost.
-If they are pushing for commitment, sleepovers, and future plans on week two, they are trying to outrun their own loneliness.
+Rebounders often attempt to "fast-forward" to the level of comfort they lost.
+If they are pushing for deep commitment by week two, they are outrunning loneliness.

 Tired of the Toxic Cycle?